sonyakun/lune/README.md

 ## Features ✨
 * Plugin System

-Additional functionality, including ActivityPub support, can be added via plug-ins
+Additional functionality, can be added via plug-ins
 * Customizable Frontend

 You can use a static html frontend using the Jinja2 template engine.